-9.1 This Neighbourhood Plan does not allocate sites for housing because at the time of writing the Forest Heath District Council Local Plan has listed site allocations within the defined settlement boundary and these are currently being examined.
-This Objective, however, provides policies for achieving good quality housing that will minimise impact on the town and its environment, and will contribute to the 'Community Capital Framework' set out by the Prince's Foundation by making the town 'resilient', serving "communities in the long-term through buildings, habitats and infrastructure which are durable and flexible."
+9.1 This Neighbourhood Plan does not allocate sites for housing because at the time of writing the Forest Heath area of West Suffolk Council Site Allocations Local Plan (2019) had listed site allocations within the defined settlement boundary and these were under examination.
+This Objective, however, provides policies for achieving good quality housing that will minimise impact on the town and its environment, and will contribute to the Community Capital Framework set out by the Prince's Foundation by making the town 'resilient', serving "communities in the long-term through buildings, habitats and infrastructure which are durable and flexible."
 153